deodandem/1134/content/docs/Resources/_index.md

 * Post-Petrarchism
 * Structuralist Poetics
 * Practical Criticism
+* Poetry and Mind: Tractatus Poetico-Philosophicus

 Essays:
-* Roman Jakobson
+*
+* The Hatred of Poetry, Ben Lerner
-* "What is This Thing Called Lyric?"
+* "What is This Thing Called Lyric?," Stephanie Burt
+* "Wager as Essay," Joan Retallack

 Miscellaneous: